• Treatments

 Logo

-Methotrexate is one of the most effective and commonly used medications in the treatment of rheumatoid arthritis and other forms of inflammatory arthritis.
-It may also be used to treat lupus, inflammatory myositis, vasculitis, psoriasis, scleroderma, and some forms of childhood arthritis.
-It is known as a disease-modifying anti-rheumatic drug (DMARD), because it not only decreases the pain and swelling of arthritis, but it also can decrease damage to joints and long-term disability.
+Methotrexate is one of the commonly used medications in the treatment of rheumatoid arthritis.
+It may also be used to treat lupus, inflammatory myositis, vasculitis, psoriasis, psoriatic arthritis, scleroderma, and some forms of childhood arthritis.

 How To Take It

 Methotrexate comes either as pills or as a subcutaneous injection.
 Methotrexate is usually taken as a single dose once per week, although occasionally the dose is split into two to improve absorption or avoid side effects.
 Your doctor also may prescribe a folic acid (or folate) supplement to decrease the chance of side effects.
 Alcohol should be avoided as it can significantly increase the risk for liver damage while taking methotrexate.
-Contraception is highly encouraged while on Methotrexate as this medication can cause fetal abnormalities.
-Regular laboratory monitoring is required while taking methotrexate.
-Symptomatic improvement can be noted within three to six weeks of initiating therapy, but full benefit of this drug may take up to 12 weeks.
+For childbearing women, two methods of contraception are recommended while using methotrexate, as it may cause severe fetal abnormalities.

 Side Effects

+The most common side effects are gastrointestinal upset (nausea, vomiting, diarrhea).
+Mouth sores, rash, dizziness, and abnormalities in blood counts can also be seen but are less common.
 Methotrexate can lower the ability of your immune system to fight infections.
 If you develop an infection while using this medication, you should stop it and contact your doctor.
-The most common side effects are gastrointestinal upset and elevations of liver function tests.

 Methotrexate rarely can cause liver issues, most likely to occur in patients who already have liver problems or are using alcohol or taking other drugs that are toxic to the liver.
 Slow hair loss is seen in some patients but reverses once medication is stopped.
 This can often be managed by taking folic acid.
 It is important to remember that most patients do not experience side effects.